ashutoshkrjha/IITM-Moodle-Course-Downloader/README.md

 # IITM-Moodle-Course-Downloader
 This is a python code for downloading course content from Moodle automatically for IITM Students.
-The code wasn't actually made by me but it works perfectly fine.
 This code sorts your files into different folders subject wise too!

 Open the code in gedit and enter your username and password in the "PUT_USERNAME/PASSWORD_HERE"